FOSSEE/st-scripts/getting_started_with_for.rst

 and press enter once, and we will see that this time it shows four dots, but the cursor is close to the dots, so we have to indent the block.
+The vanilla version of Python interpreter does not indent the code automatically.
 So enter four spaces there and then type the following
 ::

-        print "10 x",i,"=",i*10
+        print i, "cube is", i**3

 Now when we hit enter, we still see the four dots, to get out of the block, hit enter once again